-Do you need to style a console table but not sure where or how start?
-Well, styling a console can be tricky but with a little help from seasoned interior designers, you can do it!
-In today’s post, we are sharing tips from 11 interior designers to help you style your console table.
+Style a Console Table, but where do you start?
+Styling a console can be tricky, but with some help from seasoned interior designers, you can do it!
+In today’s post, we share tips from 11 interior designers to help you style your console table.

 A versatile piece of furniture, the handy console table is most frequently seen in an entryway.
 All the same, the console can be used behind a sofa, as a sideboard in the dining room, hallway, and other areas of the home.
-A console table is typically taller and narrower which is why it can fit in smaller areas of your home.
+A console table is typically taller and narrower, so it can fit in smaller areas of your home.

 Interior Designer Tips to Style a Console Table

 Use the symmetry design principle to create visual balance within your home space.
-Hang double mirrors or art work side by side.
-In this case, double mirrored windows were hung to provide symmetry to the console table area.
+Hang double mirrors or artwork side by side.
+In this case, double mirrored windows were hung to show the console table area symmetry.
 Alongside the visual balance, the mirrored windows reflect the outdoor light.
-As a result of this visual trick, the room appears brighter, more spacious, and expansive.
+As a result of this visual trick, the room appears brighter, more spacious, and more expansive.
 Beautiful!

 Step 1: